-Unconditional admission into the M. S. Systems Engineering program is granted if all of the following conditions are met:
+Unconditional Admission into the M. S. programs is granted if all of the following conditions are met.

-- A GPA of at least 3.0 in last 60 hours of undergraduate coursework or prior graduate work
+- A GPA of at least 3.0 in the last 60 hours of undergraduate coursework.

-- A minimum score of 500 on the handwritten TOEFL (213 on the computer-based version or 79 on the TOEFL iBT, or 6.5 on the IELTS) if English is not the applicant's native language.
+- A minimum score of 79 on the TOEFL iBT, or equivalent, if English is not the applicant's native language.

 An applicant unable to supply all required official documentation prior to the admission deadline, but whose available documentation otherwise appears to meet admission requirements may be granted provisional admission.

 The admission decision is deferred if the program is at capacity or sufficient information is not available to make an admission decision.